Stainless steel, 925 silver, gold filled: the differences between jewelry materials

 Créoles Lynos en gold-filled, ornées de perles dorées de tailles dégradées.
 Un design minimaliste et raffiné, parfait pour sublimer votre style au quotidien ou lors d'occasions spéciales.
 Bijou fait main, alliant élégance et durabilité.

-The choice of materials is a key element when purchasing jewelry.
-Each material has its own characteristics, advantages and disadvantages.
-In this article, we present to you the differences between three materials commonly used in jewelry making: stainless steel, 925 silver and gold filled.
+Choosing the right material is a key consideration when purchasing jewelry.
+Each material has its own characteristics, advantages, and disadvantages.
+In this article, we'll explain the differences between three commonly used materials for jewelry making: stainless steel, 925 silver, and gold-filled.

 Discover, through a selection of our most beautiful pieces, the specificities of each material, to help you make the best choice of jewelry according to your preferences and your budget.

-Stainless steel is an alloy of iron, chromium and carbon, known for its corrosion resistance and durability.
-Stainless steel jewelry has several advantages:
+Stainless steel is an alloy of iron, chromium, and carbon, known for its corrosion resistance and durability.
+Stainless steel jewelry offers several advantages:

 • Hypoallergenic for most people